EYE-Research-Group/Onboarding/docs/onboarding.md

 - QuickCheck: Developing a mobile application to perform vision screening.
 - Toolbox Refactoring: Focus on a set of tools defined by Dr. Pearson.
 - VR: A virtual reality application for detecting and treating Strabismus.
-      - Gamification: To make the treatment as a game in order to make it fun and engaging.
+- Gamification: Currently a sub team for VR Team.
+To make the treatment as a game in order to make it fun and engaging.
 - UI/UX: Design and prototype websites and applications.

 ### What's next?